Concepts

 Images

-Every workspace starts from a base image - a pre-configured environment with an operating system and optional software.
-You can install packages, write files, and make any changes - they persist across restarts until the workspace is deleted.
+Every workspace starts from a base image — a pre-configured environment with an operating system and optional software.
+The catalog includes OS images, language runtimes, databases, AI agents, frameworks, dev tools, and more.
+New images are added regularly.

 How images work